bradchristie/taminations-multiplatform/README.md

 1. Install Git and download this project<br/>
     <code>git clone https://github.com/bradchristie/taminations-multiplatform</code>

 2. Install JetBrains IntelliJ IDEA and use it to open this project.
-Ignore any notifications about Gradle or Python that pop up.
+When a notification about Gradle pops up, click on `Import Gradle Project`.
+On the next dialog, select `Use gradle 'wrapper' task configuration` and Ok.
+Ignore any notifications about Python that pop up.

+3. Select `Run -> Edit Configurations`.
+Click on the upper-left `+` in the next dialog and select Gradle.
+Then fill in Name: `Build Taminations`, Gradle project: `taminations-multiplatform`, Tasks: `build` and then Ok.

-3. Now build the Gradle target `Taminations-multiplatform`.
+4. Now run the Gradle target `Build Taminations`.
 This builds both the web site and Android app.

-4. To view the web site, open ```Taminations/build/classes/kotlin/js/main/index.html```.
+5. To view the web site, open ```Taminations/build/classes/kotlin/js/main/index.html```.

-5. To run the Android app, select the `Taminations` target and run it.
+6. To run the Android app, select the `Taminations` target and run it.